revelrylabs/ecto_soft_delete/README.md

 ### Getting Deleted Rows

-To query fro items that has been deleted, use `with_deleted`
+To query for items that have been deleted, use `with_deleted: true`

 ```elixir
 import Ecto.Query